ndricca/timeseriesmodeling/timeseries.md

 ## Time series analysis

-Univariate and multivariate models for anomaly detection
+Univariate and multivariate models for anomaly detection.
+First attempt of concrete use of GitHub repo.

 Setup the environment loading all the necessary packages
 ```{r packages, include=FALSE}